 How to add your data

-Adding data to PLSSFinder is easy: simply provide, at minimum, the corner name/id, coordinates (Northing/Easting or Lat/Long), coordinate date (to reflect currency), coordinate accuracy (i.e., survey grade, sub-meter, or approximate), units/datum with tag, spatial reference system, tie sheet URL, and metadata (if possible).
+Adding data to PLSSFinder is easy: simply provide, at minimum, a unique corner name/id, coordinates (Northing/Easting or Lat/Long), coordinate date (to reflect currency), coordinate accuracy (i.e., survey grade, sub-meter, or approximate), units/datum with tag, spatial reference system, tie sheet URL, and metadata (if possible).

-The preferred formats at this time are Geodatabases, ArcInfo shapefile (.shp), Microsoft Excel (.xls), dBASE (.dbf), or MS Access (.mdb), but Comma Separated Volumes (.csv), or ASCII text (.txt), are also acceptable.
+The preferred formats are Geodatabases, ArcInfo shapefile (.shp), Microsoft Excel (.xls), dBASE (.dbf), or MS Access (.mdb), but Comma Separated Volumes (.csv), or ASCII text (.txt), are also acceptable.
 The data should be in a column/row layout with fields across the columns and individual records down the rows.

 Corner Name: unique corner name assigned by the contributor